Simperfy/Covid-19-API-Philippines-DOH/readme.md

 ## About the Data
 ### Where does the data come from?
 * The data comes from [DOH DATA DROP](https://drive.google.com/drive/folders/1UelgRGmUGNMKH1Q3nzqTj57V41bjmnxg)
-* The data was not tampered and was directly converted to json from csv without heavy modification.
+* The data wasn't tampered and was directly converted to json from csv without heavy modification.

-### How often does the data get updated?
-* As of the current version, the data needs to be manually downloaded using the endpoint "/api/updateDatabase" and imported to database.

 <br>